Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Elasticity Theory for Discrete Materials

 Analogously, the kernel of $\bC^T$ is composed of states of self-stress (SSSs), or tensions that balance to create zero net forces on the nodes, and we have

 Because $\bC$ and $\bC^T$ are transposes of one another, their ranks are equal.
 Using this observation, we subtract the second equation from the first, yielding the Maxwell-Calladine index theorem,

-relating the difference in the number of degrees of freedom and constraints to the difference in the number of LZMs and SSSs.
+which relates the difference in the number of degrees of freedom and constraints to the difference in the number of LZMs and SSSs.
 Based on Eq.~\eqref{eq:MCIT}, one concludes a system is rigid to first order when the number of LZMs is zero (excluding global translations and rotations, if applicable).

 As an illustration, we analyze the rigidity of the network in Fig.~\ref{fig:defs}, which has six nodes in two dimensions for a total of $N_{\mathrm{dof}}=12$ degrees of freedom and $N_{\mathrm{c}} = 9$ bonds that impose constraints on the system.
-This network also has one SSS, shown in the top of Fig.~\ref{fig:defs}(d), which happens to be identical to the prestress in Fig.~\ref{fig:defs}(b) (the prestress $\vbtint$ is always a SSS since in the ground state ${0 = \pdv{E}{\vbu} = \bC^T\vbtint}$).
+This network also has one SSS, shown in the top of Fig.~\ref{fig:defs}(d), which happens to be identical to the prestress in Fig.~\ref{fig:defs}(b) (the prestress $\vbtp$ is always a SSS since in the ground state ${0 = \partial E/\partial \vbu = \bC^T\vbtp}$).
 Solving Eq.~\eqref{eq:MCIT}, we find that this network should have four LZMs.
-Since two of these modes correspond to global translations along the $x-$ and $y-$ axes and one to a global rotation, there must be one additional LZM, shown in the bottom of Fig.~\ref{fig:defs}(d).
+Since two of these modes correspond to global translations along the $x-$ and $y-$axes and one to a global rotation, there must be one additional LZM, shown in the bottom of Fig.~\ref{fig:defs}(d).
 Thus, we conclude that the system is not rigid to first order.